Program evaluation and review technique: Uncertainty in project scheduling

 During project execution a real-life project will never execute exactly as it was planned due to uncertainty.
 This can be due to ambiguity resulting from subjective estimates that are prone to human errors or can be the result of variability arising from unexpected events or risks.
 The main reason that PERT may provide inaccurate information about the project completion time is due to this schedule uncertainty.
 This inaccuracy may be large enough to render such estimates as not helpful.

-One possible method to maximize solution robustness is to include safety in the baseline schedule in order to absorb the anticipated disruptions.
-This is called proactive scheduling.
-A pure proactive scheduling is a utopia; incorporating safety in a baseline schedule which allows for every possible disruption would lead to a baseline schedule with a very large make-span.
-A second approach, termed reactive scheduling, consists of defining a procedure to react to disruptions that cannot be absorbed by the baseline schedule.
+One possible method to maximize solution robustness is to include safety in the baseline schedule in order to absorb disruptions.
+This is called proactive scheduling, however, allowing for every possible disruption would be very slow and couldn't be accommodated by the baseline schedule.
+A second approach, termed reactive scheduling, defines a procedure to react to disruptions that cannot be absorbed by the baseline schedule.